How the Poinsettia Became the Official Plant of Christmas

 Today, the Christmas Poinsettia is known as such because it can be found naturally blooming/growing only for a short period of time around Christmas in Mexico.
 Thus, the “Christmas Poinsettia “was born; production and distribution has consistently grown since it was first discovered in the 1800’s.
 The Poinsettia is now one of the most important floricultural crops in the country, according to many professional botanists and The American Botanical Council.
 Total U.S. Poinsettia production was valued at $325 million in 1997*; and December 12th is now celebrated as National Poinsettia Day, marking the date of Poinsett’s death, celebrating his life and his discovery, and noting his unfathomable enjoyment of the lush plants.
 And, just as Poinsett would have it; the Poinsettia, whether white, red or pink, remains one of the most frequently sold and delivered Christmas Christmas decorations in America during the holiday season.

-* Statistics according to Associated Content Make this holiday season bright and beautiful with holiday themed flowers, plants and Christmas decorations from ProFlowers.
+* Statistics according to Associated Content Make this holiday season bright and Christmas flowers, plants and decorations from ProFlowers.
 They make great gifts for friends and family, and a lovely addition to your own home decor.